colbyryan2019/colbyryan2019/README.md

 - 👋 Hi, I’m Colby Ryan
-- 👀 I am a junior in college double majoring in Computer Science and Mathematics.
+- 👀 I am a senior at Union College double majoring in Computer Science and Mathematics.
 I’m interested in Graph Theory, Natural Language Processing, and Financial Technologies.
-- 🌱 I’m currently learning Programming Languages in Scheme.
 - 📫 You can reach me at colbyryan2019@gmail.com

 <!---